Looking to Increase Muscle Tone?

 This not only enhances the benefits of Vitamin C but also acts as a strong antioxidant itself and a natural inflammatory agent.
 Vitamin E helps tired muscles recover from stress, including during and after exercise, so that rather than be damaged, your muscles are able to grow and your muscle tone improves as a result.

-It is also a good source of healthy fats which also relieves the body of inflammation.
-Vitamin E sources include almonds, avocados, leafy greens, fish and plant oils.
+It is also a good source of healthy fats which also relieve the body of inflammation.
+Vitamin E sources include almonds, avocados, leafy greens, fish, and plant oils.

 6. Vitamin B Complex

 This contains 8 B vitamins which, together, are primarily responsible for converting nutrients in the body into energy which the body can use for many processes, including muscle-building.
-These group of essential vitamins keep your nervous and cardiovascular systems functioning optimally as well.
+This group of essential vitamins keeps your nervous and cardiovascular systems functioning optimally as well.

 Pyroxidine, in particular, transforms amino acids into proteins, including proteins that help grow muscles, and those that restructure the skin matrix to patch damaged areas that need repair.

 7. Fatty acids